HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

   {
     "name": <course number - e.g. ECE 110>
-    "title": <course title - e.g. Introduction to Electrical and Computer Engineering>, "link": <link to wiki page> // This field is optional "crosslist": [<name1>, <name2>, ... ], // This field is also optional "nocredit": [<name1>, <name2>, ...], // This field is also optional "type": <string>, // Also optional - use instead of eetype/cetype
+    "title": <course title - e.g. Introduction to Electrical and Computer Engineering>, "link": <link to wiki page>, // This field exists iff there is a corresponding wiki page.
+It contains the wiki tiny link, which is a permanent link.
+    "pagetitle": <title of the corresponding wiki page>, // this field exists iff there is a corresponding wiki page "internallink": <title of wiki page>, //MANDATORY field.
+If there is a corresponding wiki page, this is the same as the pagetitle.
+Otherwise, this is what the page title will be in the future, and can be used to create the red "add page here" links for this course.
+    "crosslist": [<name1>, <name2>, ... ], // This field is also optional
+    "nocredit": [<name1>, <name2>, ...], // This field is also optional
+    "type": <string>, // Also optional - use instead of eetype/cetype